18 Epic Things to Do in Gjirokaster: My Personal Favourites

 YES YES YES!
 A lot of visitors to Albania make the mistake of going straight from Tirana down to Saranda, but why not make a stop in this beautiful city?
 Even if you just get to stay here for the day it’s worth it to see the Gjirokaster attractions.
 Gjirokastra has a unique style and atmosphere that you won’t find anywhere else in Albania.
 It’s worth it, 150%!

-I know the word looks hard but once you get it you’ll be fine.
+Learning how to pronounce Gjirokaster is not as hard you might think – once you get it you’ll be fine.
 Say it like JERO-CAST-ER.
 Now that’s according to my wonderful Kiwi accent so good luck with that!

 Absolutely!
 In fact, Albania, in general, is one of the safest countries in Europe for tourists.
 But specifically in Gjirokaster, there s little to no crime for you to worry about.
 You can read up more about safety in Albania here.